AndreasSchachner/AndreasSchachner.github.io/teaching.markdown

 ---

-I have taught and supervised across three institutions (Cambridge, Heidelberg, Munich), delivered lecture series at international schools, and have a textbook in preparation with Cambridge University Press.
+I have taught and supervised across three institutions (Cambridge, Heidelberg, Munich), delivered lectures at international schools and programmes, and have a textbook in preparation with Cambridge University Press.

 ### Books and lecture notes